AmirErnest/myFlix-client/README.md

 - users can update their information or delete their account.

 How To??

-To test the project code using parcel, in the project folder, open terminal and type: parcel [Path to index.html]
+- To test the project code using parcel, in the project folder, open terminal and type: parcel [Path to index.html]
 Make sure to use the actual path to “index.html” instead of [Path to index.html]

-dependencies user:
+dependencies:
 "axios",
 "bootstrap",
 "react",